 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-In general, the best solar panels require little cleaning and maintenance in areas that receive regular precipitation.
-Rain can wash away much of the dirt and debris that might block a home’s solar panels from absorbing the maximum amount of sunlight.
-However, grime can still build up over time.
-Especially in dry climates or near construction or industrial sites, relying on rain to keep panels clean may not be enough.
-Learning to clean solar panels can help homeowners save money on solar panel maintenance costs.
+However, solar panels need to generate enough energy to reduce the reliance on the grid to justify solar’s investment cost.
+So, it’s important to keep your solar panels clear of dirt and debris—all of which can limit the amount of sunlight exposure and the panels’ efficiency.
+Especially in dry climates or near construction sites, relying on rain to keep panels clean may not be enough.
+Learning to clean solar panels can even help homeowners save money on solar panel maintenance costs.

-Even if they were installed by one of the best solar companies (like SunPower or ADT Solar), solar panels need regular maintenance to remain at peak performance.
-With a few easy-to-find tools, homeowners can learn how to clean solar panels on a roof or ground array safely to boost their efficiency, as well as determine when it might be best to hire professional help for solar panel cleaning.
+Even if they were installed by one of the best solar companies, solar panels need regular maintenance to remain at peak performance.
+With a few easy-to-find supplies, homeowners can learn how to clean solar panels on a roof or ground array safely to boost their efficiency, as well as determine when it might be best to hire professionals for solar panel cleaning.

 Time required: 1 to 2 hours